MDM Module Blockage Detection

 2. Buffer to Mainboard Connection

-The mainboard sends signals to the buffer.
+The mainboard sends signals to the buffer

-3. Buffer Filament Runout Detection Wiring
+3. Buffer Filament Breakage Detection Wiring

-Specific Connection Method:
+Specific Connection Methods:

 Klipper Configuration